RJODRISCOLL/rjodriscoll.github.io/_posts/2020-6-7-LSTM-Forcast.md

 ![code 3](../images/lstmei_c3.JPG)

 We can run the model with the Keras implementation of LSTM.
 We use [relu activation](https://medium.com/@danqing/a-practical-guide-to-relu-b83ca804f1f7#:~:text=ReLU%20stands%20for%20rectified%20linear,max(0%2C%20x).&text=ReLU%20is%20the%20most%20commonly,usually%20a%20good%20first%20choice.) at each of the 100 nodes, set mean squared error as our loss function and use the [adam optimiser](https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c) for the network.
 Note that for improved prediction, hyperparameters can be refined but that is beyond the scope of this introductory post.
-You can see that I add another layer to the network here, which again has 100 nodes but our output layer is now outputting the number of outputs defined by `n_steps_out'.
+You can see that I add another layer to the network here, which again has 100 nodes but our output layer is now outputting the number of outputs defined by `n_steps_out`.

 ![code 4](../images/lstmei_c4.JPG)

 Ok, so let's check the predictions on the test set.
 First, we need to transform our variable back to its original scale using the `inverse_transform` function.

 The predictions can be seen in the plot below.
 The RMSE over 7 day forecast 35.29 kcal/day, which isn't too bad.